 These are entries to the pet profile form you completed when taking in the dog:

-Using a Lookup field, your adoption application dropdown populates itself based on what's in the Name fields of those entries.
+Using a Lookup field, your adoption application dropdown populates with data (Name, Breed, etc.) from the pet profile form.

 First, you need to make your source form.
 To begin: